 # Acknowledgements

 We considerably value the help provided by Jonathan Drury in making some scripts available but mostly for helping us in solving issues encountered with the use of functions of his own in the *RPANDA* package in *R*, and that of Marie-Claude Quidoz for assistance for using the CEFE cluster.
 We thank Simon Benhamou and Manon Clairbaux for discussion and advices on spatial projections too.
-Finally, this work could not have been possible without prior data collection from the IUCN Red List (primate ranging), the 10kTrees project (phylogenetic trees), and Alexandra R. DeCasien and collaborators, Lauren E. Powell, Orlin S. Todorov and collaborators, Erik P. Willems and collaborators, Fiona Pearce and collaborators, Navarrete and collaborators, and Cyril C. Grueter who do not know us, but provided primate trait data we used as (supplementary) material with their articles, as well as Nicholas J. Matzke for available algorithm scripts allowing us to implement and better understand the methods.
+Finally, this work could not have been possible without prior data collection from the IUCN Red List (primate ranging), the 10kTrees project (phylogenetic trees), and Alexandra R. DeCasien and collaborators, Lauren E. Powell, Orlin S. Todorov and collaborators, Erik P. Willems and collaborators, Fiona Pearce and collaborators, Navarrete and collaborators, and Cyril C. Grueter who provided primate trait data we used as (supplementary) material with their articles, as well as Nicholas J. Matzke for available algorithm scripts allowing us to implement and better understand the methods.
 Their indirect input is therefore tremendous.

 | Both authors were supported by a doctoral grant from the *Ecole Normale Supérieure*, Paris.
 BR received logistic support from the *Centre d’Ecologie Fonctionnelle et Evolutive*, Montpellier and the *Musée de l'Homme*, Paris.
 BP-L received support from the *Ecole Normale Supérieure*, Paris and the *Muséum National d’Histoire Naturelle*, Paris.